-- greater risk of unexpected changes in regulatory practices, tariffs and tax laws and treaties; - greater risk of a failure of foreign employees, partners, distributors and resellers to comply with both U.S. and foreign laws, including antitrust regulations, anti-bribery laws, export and import control laws, and any applicable trade regulations ensuring fair trade practices; - requirements to comply with foreign privacy, data protection and information security laws and regulations and the risks and costs of noncompliance; - · increased expenses incurred in establishing and maintaining office space and equipment for our international operations; - · greater difficulty in identifying, attracting and retaining local qualified personnel, and the costs and expenses associated with such activities; - differing employment practices and labor relations issues; - difficulties in managing and staffing international offices and increased travel, infrastructure and legal compliance costs associated with multiple international locations; and - fluctuations in exchange rates between the U.S. dollar and foreign currencies in markets where we do business, including the British Pound, Indian Rupee and Euro, and related impact on sales cycles.
+- greater risk of unexpected changes in regulatory practices, tariffs and tax laws and treaties; - greater risk of a failure of foreign employees, partners, distributors and resellers to comply with both U.S. and foreign laws, including antitrust regulations, anti-bribery laws, export and import control laws, and any applicable trade regulations ensuring fair trade practices; - requirements to comply with foreign privacy, data protection and information security laws and regulations and the risks and costs of noncompliance; - increased expenses incurred in establishing and maintaining office space and equipment for our international operations; - greater difficulty in identifying, attracting and retaining local qualified personnel, and the costs and expenses associated with such activities; - differing employment practices and labor relations issues; - difficulties in managing and staffing international offices and increased travel, infrastructure and legal compliance costs associated with multiple international locations; - fluctuations in exchange rates between the U.S. dollar and foreign currencies in markets where we do business, including the British Pound, Indian Rupee and Euro, and related impact on sales cycles; and - The impact of natural disasters and public health pandemics and epidemics, such as the novel coronavirus COVID-19, on customers, partners, suppliers, employees, travel and the global economy.

-Further, following a referendum in June 2016 in which voters in the United Kingdom approved an exit from the EU, the government of the United Kingdom initiated a process to leave the EU (often referred to as "Brexit").
-Brexit has led to legal uncertainty in the region and could adversely affect the tax, operational, legal and regulatory regimes to which our business is subject.
+Further, following a referendum in June 2016 in which voters in the United Kingdom approved an exit from the EU, the government of the United Kingdom initiated a process to leave the EU (often referred to as "Brexit") without an agreement in place.
+This has led to legal uncertainty in the region and could adversely affect the tax, operational, legal and regulatory regimes to which our business is subject.
 In addition, any continued or further uncertainty, weakness or deterioration in global macroeconomic and market conditions may cause our UK or EU customers to modify spending priorities or delay purchasing decisions, and may result in lengthened sales cycles, any of which could harm our business and operating results.
-In the event of a "hard exit" where the United Kingdom would exit the EU without an agreement in place, these uncertainties and the risks associated with them would increase.